change-hi/change-hi.github.io/morea/smart-data-collection/experience-smart-data-collection-jupyter.md

 published: true
 morea_id: experience-smart-data-collection-jupyter
 morea_type: experience
-morea_summary: "How do we deploy and access a Jupyter notebook server using MANA?"
+morea_summary: "How do we deploy and access a Jupyter notebook server using Koa?"
 morea_sort_order: 2
 morea_labels:
   - 2:15 - 2:30pm